mr4tt/zotbot/README.md

 - [Learn X in Y Minutes: Scenic Programming Language Tours](https://learnxinyminutes.com/)

 - [The Grug Brained Developer](https://grugbrain.dev/)

-- [Dark theme generator](https://colorffy.com/) - Generate your custom dark theme with our easy-to-use CSS and SCSS Dark Theme Generator to easily create and manage your CSS and SCSS custom theme variables.

 # stories
 - [Clarkesworld Magazine - Science Fiction & Fantasy](https://clarkesworldmagazine.com/kim_02_24/) - Clarkesworld Science Fiction and Fantasy Magazine and Podcast.
 This page: Why Don't We Just Kill the Kid In the Omelas Hole by Isabel J. Kim